Canvas

 - Find the thread: Use a brand positioning statement, cultural insight, or creative tension as your organizing idea.
 Group Pins around it to surface different directions worth exploring.

-- Make It Collaborative.
-Share the Canvas with your team, so they can jump in: add comments, drag in Pins, or bring in outside context like customer quotes, creative notes, or killer lines from the brief.
+- Make it collaborative: Share the Canvas with your team, so they can jump in: add comments, drag in Pins, or bring in outside context like customer quotes, creative notes, or killer lines from the brief.

 Canvas Toolbar

-![]() | Selecter Tool: For moving pins around. |
+![]() | Select Tool: For moving pins around. |

-![]() | Move Mode: For moving around your canvas. (pinch to zoom and two finger swipes work for those with a track pad!) |
+![]() | Move Tool: For moving around your canvas. (pinch to zoom and two finger swipes work for those with a track pad!) |

 ![]() | Comment Tool: Add comments on specific pins, tag your coworkers and keep the ideation going. |